 Where To Find Wildflowers in Morgan Hill

 It’s wildflower season in Santa Clara Valley!
-Morgan Hill parks and open spaces offer some of the most convenient ways to view and enjoy the spectacular super blooms of this unique, biodiverse region.
+Morgan Hill parks and open spaces offer some of the most convenient ways to view and enjoy the spectacular super blooms.

-Why are there so many wildflowers here, you might ask.
+Why are there so many wildflowers here?
 It all starts with the soil.
-Santa Clara Valley is a biological “hot spot” thanks to its serpentine soil, born from years and years of geologic tectonic activity.
+Santa Clara Valley is a biological “hot spot” thanks to its unique serpentine soil, born from years of tectonic activity.
 This rare soil makes up only about 1% of California’s soil types, but supports habitat for 13% of the state’s endemic flora and fauna!

-One of the lovely benefits of this special habitat are the variety of colorful wildflowers blooming from around late winter to early summer.
-In and along Santa Clara Valley’s parks, hillsides, preserves, roadsides, reservoirs and streams you can find flowers such as:
+One of the lovely benefits of this special habitat are the variety of colorful wildflowers blooming from late winter to early summer.
+In and along Santa Clara Valley’s parks, hillsides, preserves, roadsides, reservoirs, and streams you can find:

 California poppies - vibrant orange bowl shaped, state flower